-All summer travel grant recipients become Undergraduate Associates of the Weatherhead Center for the academic year following their research abroad.
+All summer travel grant recipients and Kenneth I. Juster Fellows become Undergraduate Associates of the Weatherhead Center for the academic year following their research abroad.
 The Center sponsors a series of undergraduate research workshops that focus on different stages of the thesis, from choosing a topic to carrying out field research and writing.
 Throughout the year, the Center engages Undergraduate Associates both formally at dinners with guest speakers and informally through contact with graduate students, Faculty Associates, and Fellows of the Center.

-Harvard College students, generally juniors, are eligible to seek summer funding for senior thesis research in international affairs.
-In the past, most grants have been awarded to students in the social sciences (anthropology, economics, government, history, social studies, and sociology), but the Center has supported applications from students in other fields that meet the criteria outlined here.
+Harvard College students, usually juniors, are eligible to seek summer funding for senior thesis research in international affairs.
+In the past, most grants have been awarded to students in the social sciences (anthropology, economics, government, history, social studies, and sociology), but the Center has funded applications from students in other fields if their application meets the criteria outlined here.

 Summer travel grants are designed to help finance foreign travel in connection with senior thesis research.
 Undergraduate Associates are expected to present their thesis research at a conference in February following their return.